Skyscanner/backpack-react-native/UNRELEASED.md

 > Place your changes below this line.

-**Added:**

-- Added new `BackpackReactNative.init` method that should be called before the application starts to configure `backpack-react-native` for Android.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).